isomerpages/moe-concordpri/_about-us/Our School Rules.md

 lessons).</p>
 </li>
 <li>
-<p>Students who bring smartphones are to put in lockers or their school bags
+<p>Students who bring smartphones are to put in lockers provided outside
-( in the absence of lockers) before school start time.
+classrooms before school starts.
 They can retrieve their smartphones after school ends.
 Students will bear responsibility for the safekeeping of devices.</p>
 </li>
 <li>
 <p>Students are only allowed to use smartphones and/or smartwatches at designated